jhob101/external-image-fetcher/README.md

 2. Activate Plugin
 3. Go to `Settings` > `External Image Fixer` and enter the Live site URL (with no trailing slash) and hit `Save Changes`

 And that's it.
-Images not present locally will now be served from the extenal site.
+Images not present locally will now be served from the external site.